 The main principles of conduct on which this Policy is based are described below:

-b) help the Board of Directors to become apprised of the shareholders' opinions and concerns in the areas of corporate governance and the sustainable development strategy of the Group, such that it may take them into account in the discharge of its duties.
+b) help the Board of Directors to become apprised of the shareholders' opinions and concerns in the areas of corporate governance and the sustainable development strategy of the Group, such that it may take them into account in the performance of its duties;

-c) establish channels of dialogue and participation additional to the General Shareholders' Meeting that, without detracting from the powers of the shareholders at such Meeting, allow for the encouragement of effective and sustainable shareholder engagement in the life of the Company.
+c) establish channels of dialogue and participation additional to the General Shareholders' Meeting that, without detracting from the powers of the shareholders at such Meeting, allow for the encouragement of effective and sustainable shareholder engagement in the life of the Company; and

 d) respect equal treatment in the acknowledgement and exercise of the rights of all shareholders in the same situation and who are not affected by any conflict of interest or competition, establishing appropriate measures to avoid the communication of information that might give some shareholders a privilege or advantage vis-à-vis other shareholders or that might damage the corporate interest.

 These principles shall apply to the ultimate beneficiaries, to the extent appropriate based on the circumstances of the specific case.